-"We proved to be the best organized team, even Regazzoni did well, and without the tire incident he would have stayed in the leading group.
+"We proved to be the best organised team, even Regazzoni did well, and without the tyre incident he would have stayed in the leading group.
 Ferrari won because they went faster than all the others.
 Very simple.
 Clear?"

 Clay Regazzoni is of the same mind.

 He comments in a high-pitched voice as he signs autographs, then adds: